akporzondek/adoption_hub/README.md

 ![About](https://github.com/akporzondek/adoption_app/raw/main/readme_images/readme_about.PNG)

-Modify to incororate your own adoption programs
+The Adoption App can be easily modified to incororate your own adoption programs like the examples below

 ![Cerner](https://github.com/akporzondek/adoption_app/raw/main/readme_images/readme_cerner.PNG)